 The Starving Artist And Limited Resources

 Many of us know someone that aspires to be a writer but never actually writes.
 What they lack is an essential ingredient, time.
 It’s the same ingredient most of us want more of.
-So what advice should we give to our aspiring author friend?
+So what career advice or life advice should we give to our aspiring author friend?

 - Write and throw caution to the wind.
 Make it happen!